NULL-Haaga-Helia/Quiz_Project/README.md

 # Quizzer

-What’s the project about?
+What be the purpose of this undertaking?
-How to use the project?
+How might one make use of this endeavor?
-How to develop the project?
+In what manner may one further develop this project?
-Who are the project contributors?
+Who be the contributors to this venture?